-Tel Aviv is the irrepressible social hub of Israel, and has a great selection of trendy bars, grinding clubs and pubs with enough loud music, dancing and merriment to keep any party person happy.
+Tel Aviv is the irrepressible social hub of Israel and has a great selection of bars, clubs and pubs with enough loud music, dancing and merriment to keep any party person happy.
 The saying in Israel goes 'Haifa works, Jerusalem prays, Tel Aviv plays', and this should give visitors some idea of what they're in for.

 During the summer months, many visitors kick things off with sundowners at one of the many beach bars, such as the popular Jerusalem Beach or Banana Beach.
 The nightlife in Tel Aviv doesn't usually get going until around 11pm, so it's best to ease into the swing of things by going out for dinner before hitting the bars and clubs.
 Even on Friday nights during Shabbat, the locals go wild, while Thursday nights are another big night out in Tel Aviv.

-Expect traffic jams at 2am, as this city that never sleeps is capable of keeping you up way past dawn.
+Visitors should expect traffic jams at 2am, as this city never sleeps and is capable of keeping them up way past dawn.